travelgateX/documentation-site/content/legacy/docs/payments/changelog/2019-11-18/index.md

 {{% release-notes-container type="a" %}}

-- Implemented changelog with current API status
+- Included docs and changelog with current API status

 {{% /release-notes-container %}}